berndpl/kohi/order.md

 </div>

 <div class="comment">
 <p>Your address will only be used for roast notifications.
-Nothing else.</p>
+Promise.</p>
 </div>